Moffitt Library is opening Aug. 22. Other libraries will have updated services and hours. Learn more.

-In the Search for menu at the top, selecting UC Berkeley special collections and archives will help narrow the search to Bancroft Library.
-However, it may be beneficial to choose NO LIMIT as relevant material can be held throughout the UC Berkeley Library system.
+In the Search for menu at the top, selecting UC Berkeley special collections and archives will help narrow the search to Bancroft Library holdings.
+However, relevant material is held throughout the UC Berkeley Library system.
 Other useful repositories are the Bioscience, Natural Resources & Public Health Library, the Environmental Design Library, the Environmental Design Archive, and the Newspapers & Microforms Library.
-Electronic resources are also discoverable using NO LIMIT.

-To find publications of organizations, select Author in the first Any Field and input the name of the organization.
-To narrow down to newsletters and other serials, in the second Any Field select Subject and type periodicals OR select Journals/Magazines/Newspapers in the Books or Journals field (You will get slightly different results with each method).
+To find publications of organizations, select Author/Creator in the first search filter line and input the name of the organization.
+To narrow down to newsletters and other serials, in the second line select Subject and type periodicals OR select Journals in the Material Type filter on the right (you will get slightly different results with each method).
 Please note that some of Bancroft's serials holdings may be incomplete and are missing issues.
-Some serials are included in the organization's archival collection and may not be discoverable through OskiCat.
+Some serials are included in the organization's archival collection and may not be discoverable through UC Library Search .
 See the Online Archive of California section for searching tips.

-To find oral histories, select Subject in the first Any Field and type the search term "oral histories" - then add additional key words in the other Any Fields as needed.
+To find oral histories, select Subject in the first search filter line and type the search term "oral histories" - then add additional key words in the other search filter lines as needed.

-Boolean-search modifiers work well with OskiCat and can yield possible additional relevant results.
+Boolean-search modifiers work well with UC Library Search and can yield possible additional relevant results.
 Keyword examples include environment* and forest*.

 Many of the personal, organizational, and industry collections at Bancroft have pictorial components that have been cataloged separately.
-Check the Location section (down past the Description field) of the OskiCat record to see if there are related pictorial materials, and if they have been transferred out of the collection to a new call number.
+Check the Location note (in the Details section down past the Preferred citation field) of the UC Library Search record to see if there are related pictorial materials, and if they have been transferred out of the collection to a new call number.

-When you find relevant material through a keyword or author search, scroll down in the OskiCat record to the Subject section to get a sense of the various terminology used to categorize environmental material in the library's catalog.
-Clicking on the subject headings shows other materials in the UC Berkeley library system on similar topics.
-For subject headings with a large amount of material, you can narrow down the results using the Advance Keyword Search tab.
-In the first Any Field box, select Subject, and input the entire subject heading into the search field.
+When you find a relevant item through a keyword or author search, scroll down in the UC Library Search record to the Subject section to get a sense of the various terminology used to categorize environmental material in the library's catalog.
+Clicking on the subject headings shows other materials in the UC Library system on similar topics.
+For subject headings with a large amount of material, you can narrow down the results using the Advanced Search module.
+In the first search filter line, select Subject, and input the entire subject heading into the search field.
 Then you can select various filters (Material Type, Start Date, End Date, etc.) in the right side section.

 Sample Subject Headings (based on materials highlighted in this guide):